Registering your immigration permission:

 You can also contact our office for advice.
 Please email [email protected]

-How long will it take for my social housing application to be approved?
+How long will it take for my application to be approved?

 This depends on the Council.